NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

     - Your client is created
     - The voice assistant is created (*notice how the assistant is created on line `497` by calling the `BasicVoiceAssistant`*)
     - The voice assistant is given code for proper shutdown
-    - The voice assistant is started
+    - The voice assistant has started

         ![](./media/lab4a-e1t8p7.png)